 STAR is a large TPC-based experiment at RHIC, the relativistic heavy ion collider at Brookhaven National Laboratory.
 The largest detector in STAR is a TPC, with 140,000 analog channels (pads).
-Each TPC anode is sampled in 512 time bins, which are stored in analog form in a switched-capacitor array and subsequently digitized on the detector to a 10-bit precision.
+Each TPC anode comprises 512 time bins, which are stored in analog form in a switched-capacitor array and subsequently digitized on the detector to a 10-bit precision.
 The digitized information is transported off the detector via 144 fiber optic links to the data acquisition area.

-Even in the most complex collisions to be studied, the TPC time bin occupancy is about 10%.
-Suppression of pedestalonly time bins is required to reduce the event size.
-Additionally, the digitized data are to be used for level 3 trigger calculations.
-For these purposes, sequences of abovepedestal time bins need to be identified in a few msec.
+Even in the most complex collisions to be studied, the TPC timebin occupancy is about 10%.
+The 10-bit form of the digitized information is awkward to store in conventional computing memories; its 10-bit size was chosen to meet a requirement for dynamic range, not precision.
+Finally, the digitized data are to be used for level 3 trigger calculations; for this purpose, sequences of above-pedestal timebins need to be identified in a few msec.